Karen-Shekyan/The_Binding_Of_The_Elements/README.md

 Jonathan Shavit:
 - fixed the bug in the crown sprite, but found a similar (but smaller) one in the skull sprite
 - added some images to use in game instructions

+###### 5/30/22

+Jonathan Shavit:
+- added an indicator of the player's weapon mode/type to the player's display method (a little colored circle on the player)
+- added more images to use in game instructions
+- filled the first room with game instructions